 - Do you go over Functional Nutrition relating to oral health, along with any personalized dietary strategies?

-- Besides cleanings and debridements, how do you manage gum and periodontal diseases in your office?
+- Besides cleanings, how do you manage gum and periodontal diseases in your office?

 Summary

-In summary, Functional Dentistry is an approach to oral and dental health that focuses on solving problems at their root cause rather than treating symptoms as they become more end-stage.
-Functional Dentists can be considered more "physicians of the mouth," whereas conventional dentists tend to take on a βtechnician" role when dealing with dental issues.
+In summary, Functional Dentistry is an approach to oral and dental health that focuses on understanding potential underlying factors rather than only addressing symptoms.
+Functional Dentists can be considered more "physicians of the mouth," whereas conventional dentists may focus more on technical aspects of dental care.

 There are several ways to tell if you're dealing with a functional dentist (or at least someone more open to holistic concepts) versus a conventional one, including their recommendations on what causes and how to address cavities, their perspectives on certain procedures, and their insights on how your oral health issues may be impacting your whole body health and vice versa.